General Knowledge Quizzes

 2 / 20

-2. How many letters are in the English alphabet?
+2. How many weeks are in a year?

 3 / 20